oqolarte/oblong/content/project/imbentori.md

 I'm not throwing this idea permanently away.
 It's just that I have more interesting things to tackle, in my opinion.

-In the meantime, read the foreword I drafted some time ago for this would-be collection of personal essays.
+In the meantime, read the preface I drafted some time ago for this would-be collection of personal essays.

 {{< toc >}}

-## Foreword
+## Preface

 The tongue that swirls with its perceived languages can only cope so much from the demands of diction.
-*Imbentori*, then, is one own tongue's attempt to speak the library of tensions as they never unfold in one's mind.
+*Imbentori*, then, attempts to speak the library of tensions as they never unfold in the mind, to glue incoherent rants with in/formal grammar & syntax to make it sound ir/rational.
 It is a list of personal truths told with cryptic lingo (or with International Art English[^bs], one could argue) to add dimension to the mundane.

 I wanted to tell stories, fiction or otherwise, that had shaped me definitively.
 In some entries, though, there's no room for interpretation.